vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 ### Kind cluster

 During the deployment of the management cluster, either from the installer interface or the CLI, Tanzu Kubernetes Grid creates a temporary management cluster using a [Kubernetes in Docker](https://kind.sigs.k8s.io/), `kind`, cluster on the bootstrap machine.
-Then, Tanzu Kubernetes Grid uses it to provision the final management cluster to the platform of your choice, depending on whether you are deploying to vSphere, Amazon EC2, or Docker.
+Then, Tanzu Community Edition uses it to provision the final management cluster to the platform of your choice, depending on whether you are deploying to Azure, vSphere, AWS, or Docker.
 After the deployment of the management cluster finishes successfully, Tanzu deletes the temporary `kind` cluster.

 ### Tanzu CLI